 An advanced healthcare directive exists specifically to allow you to create a medical care/treatment plan for yourself to be followed in the event you cannot make medical decisions due to incapacity.

-For example imagine you have an unexpected accident and are in a coma.
-Your advance healthcare directive should spell out what you want done treatment wise and also name the person who can speak with your authority on medical care decisions.
+For example, imagine you have an unexpected accident and are in a coma.
+Your advance healthcare directive should spell out what you want to be done treatment-wise and also name the person who can speak with your authority on medical care decisions.
 Your agent can also make decisions about rehabilitative care and choice of facility.

 An AHCD created in the state of California requires four specific parts.